roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

+===

- ****** The Sweet Slut In Training Ch.
-02 ****** bydlsloan© "No expense is too great," he said.
+"No expense is too great," he said.
 "Get some things for yourself, too, Coco.
 Call me when you're ready to be picked up.
 And, Valarie, be wearing something appropriate for a a charity fundraiser banquet."

  Coco led Valarie into store after store.
 She would grab clothes by the armload and take them to Valarie, who waited in the dressing room, trying on one item after another.
 Coco insisted that she see everything Valarie tried on.
 "Remember, it's not whether you like it or not or how it feels on you, it's how it looks to them," Coco said.
 "A little tighter, a little shorter than you might like is still a little looser or a little longer than they might like."